 As well as being harmful to the environment, industrialised materials pose significant risks to people.
 "In 1984, a World Health Organisation report found that, globally, 30% of new and remodelled buildings led to health complaints" (Kennedy, Smith & Wanek, 2015 P.13).
 We call this sick building syndrome.
 "Government bodies continue to study many of the chemicals added to or used to make building products.
 Many have declared some of these chemicals to be among the most hazardous known to human kind" (Healthy Building Network, 2008, P.1).

 Natural materials are non-toxic and promote healthy indoor environments.
-Clay is hygroscopic and can balance indoor humidity and temperature.
+Clay is hygroscopic, hydrophilic and can balance indoor humidity and temperature.
 It can absorb pollutants and neutralise odours.
 It also appears that earth can guard against electromagnetic radiation and influence the ions inside space creating healthy air (Weismann & Bryce, 2008, P.8).
 Straw is highly insulating and lime with its high alkalinity is a hygienic finish with antibacterial and anti-fungal, mould repellent properties.

 In addition to the environmental and health concerns with industrialised building another problem is the cost.